 An expungement is the legal process that allows people that have been arrested to have the records of their criminal case to be destroyed.
 Unfortunately, anytime a person is arrested the records of their arrest are all public record.
 This means that the records of the criminal case can be searched and found by anyone looking.
 These records are usually even accessible online making it even easier for an interested party to find them.
-This is even more frustrating that these records can be accessed and seen if the criminal case is dropped.
+It is even more frustrating that these records can be accessed and seen even if the criminal case is dropped.

 An expungement will force the destruction of all of the public records of the criminal case.
 An expungement will also allow you to legally deny that you were ever arrested for a criminal case.
 This is a great tool to erase a past mistake that resulted in a criminal case.

 What is the benefit to having your record expunged?
 Why should you expunge your record?

 As discussed above the benefit is that all of the records associated with your criminal record are destroyed.
 There are usually records of your criminal case with arresting police agency, the clerk of court, and at the county jail.
 All of these records are destroyed in an expungement.
 These means that anyone looking through public records will no longer be able to see your criminal record.

 There is an additional benefit to having your record expunged.
 Once your record is expunged, you are usually legally able to deny that you were arrested for the criminal case that you expunged.
 This is extremely beneficial on job applications, college applications, or applications for a new residence that ask if you have ever been arrested.
 If you are able to deny that you were arrested, then you will be able to avoid the uncomfortable situation of attempting to explain or mitigate your criminal case.

 Are you eligible to expunge your criminal record?